Meet the 2023 Speakers

 In her free time, Arti enjoys time with family and friends and playing board games.

-Austin Liu is Senior Package Engineer at Johnson & Johnson Surgical Vision in Irvine, California.
-He acts as Secretary of The Last 100 Yards (L100) Program of the Kilmer Innovations in Packaging (KiiP) organization and is actively managing several Institute of Packaging Professional (IoPP) Medical Device Packaging Technical Committee (MDPTC) Programs.
-He holds a BS in Packaging from Michigan State University and has served the healthcare packaging industry through Test Laboratory, Consulting and Contract Manufacturing Organization (CMO) capacities for the past 4+ years.
+Austin Liu acts as Secretary of The Last 100 Yards (L100) Program of the Kilmer Innovations in Packaging (KiiP) organization and is actively managing several Institute of Packaging Professional (IoPP) Medical Device Packaging Technical Committee (MDPTC) Programs.
+He holds a BS in Packaging from Michigan State University and has served the healthcare packaging industry through Test Laboratory, Consulting, and Contract Manufacturing Organization (CMO) capacities for the past 4+ years.

 Brian Farison is Technical Fellow with Network Partners with over 38 years combined experience in packaging, medical devices and process excellence.
 His career expertise spans the areas of structural and medical package design, process development and validation, Six Sigma and Lean process improvement, project management, quality and compliance, risk mitigation and deployment of strategic high-visibility projects and initiatives.
 Brian is a published author, conference speaker, and member of ASQ and ASTM.
 He holds seven US Patents and multiple Worldstar and Ameristar package design awards.
 He is a Certified Six Sigma Master Black Belt, Certified Packaging Professional-Lifetime with IoPP, and award-winning member of Toastmasters Int’l.